 The Magic of the Radio City Music Hall Rockettes

 The history of the world-famous all-female dance troupe, the New York Rockettes who are known for their fabulous high-kicking routine and spangly outfits has a fascinating history.
-The formation of the Rockettes Dance Troup in 1925 by choreographer Russell Markert was inspired by Great Britain’s The Tiller Girls that performed in the Ziegfield Follies in 1922.
+The formation of the Rockettes Dance Troupe in 1925 by choreographer Russell Markert was inspired by Great Britain’s The Tiller Girls that performed in the Ziegfield Follies in 1922.
 The new dance troupe was known as the Missouri Rockets and they made their debut in St. Louis.
-Part of the instant appeal of this dance troupe was that the choreographer strove to create absolute precision and uniformity in the dancers who had to be between 5 foot 2 and 5 foot 6 and a half inches tall; today Rockettes are between 5 feet 6 inches and 5 feet 10 inches tall.
+Part of the instant appeal of this dance troupe was that the choreographer strove to create absolute precision and uniformity in the dancers who had to be between 5’2” and 5’6.5”; today Rockettes are between 5’6” inches and 5’10” inches tall.
 They also have to be proficient in tap, modern jazz, and ballet.
 The troupe started with just 16 and grew to a line of 36 highly talented female dancers.

 After their successful debut in St. Louis, the troupe traveled to New York to perform in the Broadway Show Rain or Shine and were discovered by showman S.L.
 Roxy Rothafel who persuaded their choreographer, Market to form another dance line to replace the departing dancers.
 By the 1930s there were three separate dance troupes performing in New York and in 1932, two of these troupes were moved to Radio City Music Hall and in 1934 they became officially known as the Radio City Music Hall Rockettes.
 During the 30s the Music Hall featured premieres of new movies followed by a uniquely lavish stage production by the Rockettes.